openconfig/pattern-regex-tests/README.md

 ## How to Contribute to this Repository

-Pattern statement tests reside in the `regexp-test` module in the [testdata](testdata) folder.
-Currently, all tests reside in regexp-test.yang, but submodules can be created to include more tests.
+Pattern statement tests reside in various modules in the [testdata](testdata) folder.
+When adding tests, group pattern tests in test modules named after where the patterns are found.

+### Limitations

+Only typedef tests are currently supported.
+The current OpenConfig models only contain patterns in typedef statements.

 ## Releases